 B2B digital customer onboarding entails the process of getting a prospect from the decision being made to actually completing a signup, purchase or membership registration for example.
 An example could be attempting to open a business bank account online.

 Customer onboarding has changed rapidly in recent years.
-In some areas, especially in the B2C, providers are creating simple, low cost, intuitive digital experiences that have fueled the growth of their business and brands.
+In some areas, especially in B2C, providers are creating simple, low cost, intuitive digital experiences that have fueled the growth of their businesses and brands.
 Seamless checkout solutions and customer onboarding processes have created a gap between customer expectations and the reality of what most B2B organizations offer.
 This shows in various surveys, revealing that between 40 and 60 percent of B2B prospects abandon digital customer onboarding processes.
 Furthermore, recent studies indicate that the most common reasons for abandonment are: